 This post contains affiliate links.
 If you click and purchase I may earn a small commission at no extra cost to you.
-See our full Affiliate Disclosure.

 Why Emotions Accelerate

-A moment of frustration becomes a narrative about everything that is wrong.
+The initial emotion is often manageable on its own.
+What makes it feel overwhelming is everything your mind adds on top of it.
+A moment of frustration becomes a narrative about everything that’s wrong.
 A flash of anxiety becomes a catastrophic projection about what might happen.
 A brief sadness becomes evidence of a deeper problem.
-Each layer of interpretation adds momentum to the original feeling until what began as a small wave has become something that feels much larger.
+Each layer adds momentum to the original feeling until what began as a small wave feels much larger.

 Pause the Story and Return to the Sensation

 This shift from narrative to sensation does two things.
-It interrupts the momentum of the mental story.
-And it brings attention into the present moment — where the body actually is — rather than into the imagined future or replayed past where emotional narratives typically live.
+It interrupts the momentum of the mental story, and it brings your attention into the present moment, where your body actually is, rather than into the imagined future or replayed past where emotional narratives typically live.
+Even a few seconds of genuine attention to physical sensation creates a noticeable shift, and is often the fastest way to return to calm in the moment.

 Soften the Breath Rather Than Control It